How much can you believe scientific journals that discuss dizziness or hearing issues ?

 - Webpages, social media posts, community newsletters are "all over the place".
 Most are low credibility.
 Newspapers or similar entities that do not name a source for their writing, are not credible.
 Web pages written by professional writers who have no content expertise are particularly likely to be "fake news".
 For example, we have seen articles claiming to have a "cure for Meniere's disease", which sadly enough, simply does not exist.
 Articles that claim to help tinnitus using ear drops, magnets, or electrical devices that they sell, are another general category.

 - Abstracts -- information "published" in abstracts is generally not reviewed by other experts in the field, and for this reason are usually not trustworthy.
 There may be something of great value in an abstract, but it is hard to be sure.
+These are not evidence, they are just ideas.

 - Entities that call themselves "journals" are more credible.
 See commentary below about journal articles starting with item 3.